Woodseaves

-Woodseaves is a village in Staffordshire, England.
+Woodseaves is a village in the civil parish of High Offley, in the Stafford district, in the county of Staffordshire, England.

-It lies in the civil parish of High Offley and is situated on the A519 (Newport-Newcastle-under-Lyme) road and lies at the south-west end of the B5405 road, which leads to Great Bridgeford.
+It is situated on the A519 (Newport-Newcastle-under-Lyme) road and lies at the south-west end of the B5405 road, which leads to Great Bridgeford.
 Nearby are the villages of Gnosall and Norbury, the hamlets of Knightley and High Offley, and the small town of Eccleshall.
 The elevation of the village is between 125 m and 140 m above sea level.
 The centre of the village is the top of a small hill, relative to the adjacent countryside, and the roads into and out of the village are almost all sloping away from the village.